Legcord/Legcord/README.md

 ## Will I get banned for using this?

 - You are breaking [Discord ToS](https://discord.com/terms#software-in-discord%E2%80%99s-services) by using Legcord, but no one has been banned from using it or any of the client mods included.

-## Can I use this on anything other than AArch64/Apple Silicon?

-- Yes!
-Legcord should work normally under Windows, macOS, and Linux as long as it has Electron support.

 ## How can I access the settings?